Bearcats defeat Bulldogs in season opener

-On a sunny Saturday afternoon, the Scottsbluff Bearcats and Gering Bulldogs gathered at Gering Memorial Football Stadium, but not to play football, but instead to kick off their soccer seasons.
+On Saturday, March 19, the Scottsbluff Bearcats and Gering Bulldogs gathered at Gering Memorial Football Stadium, not to play football, but instead to kick off their soccer seasons.

 The game started with Scottsbluff scoring an early goal from Eduardo Sena in the fifth minute unassisted.
 The Bearcats would stay ahead as they managed to shut out the Bulldogs for all 80 minutes of play, winning 9-0.